|

 "The honour is mine.
 You don't have to play games around me Serxes."

 Arisen jerked at the name.
 Apparently the old man recognised someone in him.
-As he jerked Aridwen turned and only saw the long-gone features of his friend.
+As he jerked Aridwen turned and

 "Don't worry Serxes, I won't tell them your secret."
 He said and smiled.